marcushellberg/vaadin-tips/readme.md

 1. `navigator.addView("viewname", View.class)`
 2. `navigator.addView("viewname", new View())`

 The difference between these, is that #1 will always give you a new instance of a View when you navigate to it, whereas #2 always returns the same instance. **Unless you have very compelling reasons to use #2, you should always use #1**.
 If you use #2, the Navigator needs to keep a reference to the View in order to return it later.
-This means that no Views can be garbage collected and will significantly increase the memory used per session.
+This means that no Views can be garbage collected and so registering views this way will significantly increase the memory used per session.

 If you have a case where you need the same instance to always be returned, you should defer the instantiation of that View until it is actually needed.
 This way you don't increase the initial startup time of your application. `LazyProvider` contains an example implementation of how to do this.